|

 | | Options to Help:

 do something positive in Guatemala and Central America.
-The needs and underlying problems and issues are

 with education and scholarships, healthcare, women's and community groups,